isopink/isopink.github.io/_posts/2025-04-11-VC Dimension.md

 ---
 layout: single
-title: "Lecture 7 : Geometry of Linear Algebra"
+title: "Lecture 7 : VC dimension"
 ---

 In this time, we now introduce the **VC dimension**.
 At the end of the last session, we introduced *VC bound*.
 We will dive into that topic.
 The discussion will proceed in following four parts: